-i.
-Wash your hands frequently with soap and water for at least 20 seconds helps remove germs and prevent transmission.
+- i.
+Wash your hands frequently with soap and water for at least 20 seconds helps remove germs and prevent transmission. - ii.

-- ii.
 Cover your mouth and nose with a tissue or your elbow when coughing or sneezing to prevent respiratory droplets from spreading. - iii.
 Avoid touching your face, especially your eyes, nose, and mouth, with unwashed hands to reduce the risk of infection.

-Fig. 2.19: Practise regular hand-washing with soap to prevent diseases b.
-Ensure vaccination c.
-Maintain physical distancing and use protective measures
+Regular hand washing with soap prevents disease infections.

+Fig. 2.19: Hand washing with soap

+b.
+Ensure vaccination